vasceannie/metatool/README.md

-  --metamcp-api-key <key>       API key for MetaMCP (can also be set via METAMCP_API_KEY env var) --metamcp-api-base-url <url>  Base URL for MetaMCP API (can also be set via METAMCP_API_BASE_URL env var) --report                      Fetch all MCPs, initialize clients, and report tools to MetaMCP API --transport <type>            Transport type to use (stdio or sse) (default: "stdio") --port <port>                 Port to use for SSE transport (default: "12006") --require-api-auth            Require API key in SSE URL path --use-docker-host             Transform localhost URLs to use host.docker.internal (can also be set via USE_DOCKER_HOST env var)
+  --metamcp-api-key <key>       API key for MetaMCP (can also be set via METAMCP_API_KEY env var) --metamcp-api-base-url <url>  Base URL for MetaMCP API (can also be set via METAMCP_API_BASE_URL env var) --report                      Fetch all MCPs, initialize clients, and report tools to MetaMCP API --transport <type>            Transport type to use (stdio, sse, or streamable-http) (default: "stdio") --port <port>                 Port to use for SSE or Streamable HTTP transport, defaults to 12006 (default: "12006") --require-api-auth            Require API key in SSE or Streamable HTTP URL path --stateless                   Use stateless mode for Streamable HTTP transport --use-docker-host             Transform localhost URLs to use host.docker.internal (can also be set via USE_DOCKER_HOST env var)
-  -h, --help                    display help for command
+  --stderr <type>               Stderr handling for STDIO transport (overlapped, pipe, ignore, inherit) (default: "ignore") -h, --help                    display help for command
 ```